rizwanirfanx/RSA_Election_System/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within RSA, please send an e-mail to Rizwan Irfan or M.Saad via [rizwanirfanx@gmail.com](mailto:rizwanirfanx@gmail.com) , [saadwisdom452@gmail.com](mailto:saadwisdom452@gmail.com).
+If you discover a security vulnerability within RSA, please send an e-mail to Rizwan Irfan or M.Saad via [rizwanirfanx@gmail.com](mailto:rizwanirfanx@gmail.com) , [saadwisdom452@gmail.com] (mailto:saadwisdom452@gmail.com).
 All security vulnerabilities will be promptly addressed.

-I  checking the pull command
+My first Commit
+rizwan why you hid  the data_base files uplaod this file on github and leme check the databases